 Set in Florida, the world has changed into a bleak, crime-ridden place of despair, child labor and poverty.
 Our hero, Nailer, scavenges boats for his “crew”.
 When Nailer stumbles upon a fancy boat and a rich girl it leads him to reconsider his life, his friends and his family to hope that he won’t always be a ship breaker.
 Have no fear, this is a dystopian-ish novel with hope.
 (Thank you, kind author!)
 I don’t doubt a future dystopia is possible (Cloud Atlas by David Mitchell is my current favorite book) so I equally love and fear any dystopian book which is why I’m glad Bacigalupi gave me a glimpse of hope for the future.

 A Drop of Night by Stefan Bachman

 A little bit historical and a whole lot freaky, this is the story of four teens who are invited to a special archeological unveiling of a historical French underground palace.
 But that was a lie.
 Now the kids are trapped in a labyrinth of booby-trapped rooms with a dangerous killer and have no idea what’s going on.
-Except that they it’s unlikely they’ll escape with their lives.
+Except that it’s unlikely they’ll escape with their lives.